Guide to updating your Egypt tourist visa. Last updated: November 2023.

 - The address of where you’re staying in Arabic.

-- Cash of 1175 LE per person (see Egypt Tourist Visa costs below) that you have exchanged from the bank, giving them cash, with a stamped cashier’s receipt
+- Cash of up to 2500 LE per person (see Egypt Tourist Visa costs below) that you have exchanged from the bank, giving them cash, with a stamped cashier’s receipt.

-On the cash requirement — this is a new one for 2023.
+On the cash exchange requirement — this is a new one for late 2023.
 Marco wrote in to tell us (slightly edited):

 The Egyptian government introduced a new policy.
 Before you go to Abaseya you have to exchange 70 dollars (or 65 euros) at any bank in Egypt to Egyptian pounds — even if you already have them.
 The important thing is the bank statement that you get (make sure it is stamped!).
 Once you have this bank statement you can apply for your visa.